Dragon's Blood Stonecrop

 Sedum spurium 'Dragon's Blood'Item #3028 USDA Hardiness Zone: 3 - 9

-Red margined green leaves become brilliantly red with cool autumn temperatures.
+Green leaves with red margins turn a brilliant red with cool autumn temperatures.
 Deep red flowers contrast with the green leaves in warm weather.
 A superb groundcover, border or rock garden subject.
+Works well in containers.
 Evergreen except in coldest climates.

-- OverviewLight Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast growing 4 to 6 in. tall, 2 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water occasionally once established; more in containers and extreme heat.Average Landscape Size:Quickly reaches 4 to 6 in. tall, 24 in. wide.

 - History & LoreHistory:This plant is selected from Sedum spurium coccineum for improved color and habit.
 It was developed in Germany under the name: Shorbuser Blut.
 The genus Sedum means to sit or hold fast attesting to its ability to grow on rocky ground.
 The plants are native to the Caucasus mountain regions of Eastern Europe.Lore:Leaves of this sedum are edible and treated much like purslane, the tart bitterness vanishing when stirfried.
 It is this bitterness that makes it distasteful to rabbits.